Securing the SAP Business Technology Platform (BTP)

 - Network sandboxing: Restrict and manage the application’s access to other system landscapes.

 Without sandboxing, an application or other system processes could gain unlimited access to all the customer data and system resources on the platform.
-This segregation is mainly required because SAP Cloud Platform allows the execution of custom code.
+This segregation is mainly required because SAP Business Technology Platform allows the execution of custom code.

-The SAP Cloud Platform offers three security services to authenticate and provision users and privileges across the SAP cloud applications, as well as to manage them from a governance perspective.
+The SAP Business Technology Platform offers three security services to authenticate and provision users and privileges across the SAP cloud applications, as well as to manage them from a governance perspective.

-SAP Cloud Platform Identity Authentication service enables organizations to provide their employees, customers and partners with cloud-based access to the enterprise processes, applications and data they need.
-Authentication mechanisms such as single sign-on functionality, on-premise integration and self-service options are built-in features for SAP cloud applications.
+The SAP Cloud Identity Authentication service enables organizations to provide their employees, customers, and partners with cloud-based access to the enterprise processes, applications, and data they need.
+Authentication mechanisms such as single sign-on functionality, on-premise integration, and self-service options are built-in features for SAP cloud applications.

 Learn more about IAS here.

 In addition to deploying on-premise or third-party cloud users to SAP cloud applications, customers can also provide the appropriate user permissions for each SAP cloud application during the deployment process.
 This is done by defining the access policies before the deployment process and by mapping the user groups to the user roles in the cloud.
-In addition, SAP Cloud Platform supports dynamic role assignment.
+In addition, the SAP Business Technology Platform supports dynamic role assignments.

 SAP Cloud Identity Access Governance (IAG)